-The publication of The New Faithful also marked the de facto start of Colleen’s speaking career.
-Since 2002, she has headlined more than 100 events from coast to coast and overseas, reaching nearly 60,000 people in speeches delivered at colleges and universities, Christian conferences, women’s and youth conferences and trade events.
-Among the many speaking invitations Colleen has accepted are requests to discuss her books on Capitol Hill and at the White House, and to present a copy of The New Faithful to Pope Benedict XVI while serving as a North American delegate to an international Vatican Congress on women.
+The publication of The New Faithful also marked the start of Colleen’s speaking career.
+Since 2002, she has headlined more than 120 events from coast to coast and overseas, reaching some 60,000 people in speeches delivered at colleges and universities, Christian conferences, women’s and youth conferences, and trade events.
+Among the many speaking invitations Colleen has accepted are requests to discuss her books on Capitol Hill and at the White House, and to present The New Faithful to Pope Benedict XVI while serving as a North American delegate to a Vatican Congress on women.

 In 2002, Colleen began work toward a doctorate in philosophy at Saint Louis University.
 She interrupted her studies later that year to accept a job as one of six speechwriters, and the only woman speechwriter, to President George W. Bush.
 Colleen worked directly with the President on major policy addresses, writing his speeches on such topics as education, the faith-based initiative, the fight against AIDS and judicial appointments.